dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 4. Gizmo to show currently selected object in Scene panel
 5. Editor snap-to grid drawn by Gizmo

+6. Creating a VR project
+7. Adding 360 videos to a VR project
+8. Creating a VR project

-5. Optimization with the Unity Profiler
+6. Optimization with the Unity Profiler
 6. Particles
 7. Recording in Unity